lupyuen/zig-bl602-nuttx/README.md

 # Group by C Header Files

-TODO: Automatically partition the LoRaWAN Functions into LoRaWAN Modules, by analysing the HEADER_NAME_H__ symbols
+Can we automatically identify the LoRaWAN Module for every LoRaWAN Function, by analysing the `HEADER_NAME_H__` C Header Macros?

+Let's try this...

 ```zig
 // Get the Type Info of the C Namespace